WHAT?

 Do you offer a refund?

-No refunds will be considered unless it is within 2 weeks of the purchase date.
-It is my sincere hope that you will find strong value in this training, with that said refund will be considered and a $75 administration will be enforced.
+No refunds will be considered unless it is within 3 days of the purchase date.
+It is my sincere hope that you will find strong value in this training, with that said refund will be considered and a $75 administration fee will be retained.

 Policies: Each course purchased is available only to 1 professional.
 Login, videos and documents are NOT to be shared with anyone other than the individual who purchased the course.
 Failure to follow these copyright policies will result in being immediately terminated from access to the course and course materials.